The Exact Texts to Send Your Ex (and the Ones to Avoid)

 Your Action Plan:

-1. Assess your readiness: Are you texting from strength or desperation?
+1. Assess your readiness: Strength or desperation?

 🎯 Ready for Advanced Strategies?